vskbellala/vskbellala.github.io/content/advising/my-plan.md

 ### [APMA0330](https://thecriticalreview.org/search/APMA/0330) -- Methods of Applied Math I + II *(No longer offered)*
 - For the most part, this is a pretty standard differential equations course, with weekly problem sets and all material taught via lecture (although in my experience, reading the textbook does help occasionally).
 Overall, it is very manageable and the capstones we did allowed me to apply my knowledge to real-life scenarios.
 Multivariable calculus isn't really needed; Calc II is sufficient.
-- If interested in diffeq and math, consider taking [APMA0350](https://thecriticalreview.org/search/APMA/0350) -- Applied Ordinary Differential Equations, or [MATH0520](https://thecriticalreview.org/search/MATH/0520) -- Linear Algebra ([MATH0540](https://thecriticalreview.org/search/MATH/0540) is the Honors variant).
+- If interested in diffeq and/or math, consider taking [APMA0350](https://thecriticalreview.org/search/APMA/0350) -- Applied Ordinary Differential Equations, or [MATH0520](https://thecriticalreview.org/search/MATH/0520) -- Linear Algebra ([MATH0540](https://thecriticalreview.org/search/MATH/0540) is the Honors variant).

 ### [MUSC0200](https://thecriticalreview.org/search/MUSC/0200) -- Computers and Music
 - Offered fully online.
 This course is really two courses in one: history of computer music and the people who made it, and making your own music using a digital audio workstation (DAW).
 Music experience does help, but the professor, graduate TA, and the other students are very understanding and consistently give great feedback and advice.